 So go ahead and write that rich copy that speaks about your product/service and value proposition, and don’t over do it with your target keywords.
 The keywords are more of a destination now rather than a path.

-Ready to build a better SEO presence for your company in 2020?
+Ready to build a better rankings on Google in 2020?